sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/RunSARLAgentJava.md

-In the case you want to launch more than one agent programmatically, you could call the [:startfct:] function the number of times you need.
+In the case you want to launch more than one agent programmatically, you could call the [:startfct:] function with the number of agent instances you need.

 ## Direct Access to the API of the Janus SRE